-2. Use the aviation connector cable inside the package to connect the Positioning System Module to the aviation plug with the white metal ring on the Power Management Module.
+2. Use the aviation connector cable inside the package to connect the Positioning System Module to the aviation connector port with the white metal ring on the Power Management Module.

-Figure 3-46 Positioning System Module Cable Connection
+Figure 3-45 Positioning System Module Cable Connection

 The installation of Positioning System Module should meet the following requirements.
 Otherwise, the position function might not work properly.